linuxaudio/lac2018/posts/call-for-lightning-talks-starts.rst

 | We are happy to announce, that we will also offer a track for lightning
   talks.

-* To get an overview of what is already submitted, have a look at the
-  |list_of_sessions|.
 * To submit a lightning talk, login or register with the
   |live_conference_system| and click the "Sessions" icon.
+* To get an overview of what you already submitted, have a look at the
+  |list_of_sessions|.

 .. note::